 Wheel A’ Mena Bicycle Tour!

 The tour is staged out of Mena, which is at the foothills of Rich Mountain.
 At 2,681 feet, it’s the second tallest mountain in the state.
-Two tour distances (70 and 30 miles) are offered.
+Various tour distances (70, 50, and 30 miles) are offered.
 The tour provides some of the best scenic views in Arkansas with much of the ride being high atop the Ouachita Mountains on the Talimena Scenic Drive.
 The ride also proves to be quite a challenge as there are multiple steep climbs.
 There will be multiple rest stops and feed stations available on course, and both routes take riders through Queen Wilhelmina State Park.
-The event is being billed as a tune-up ride for the popular Big Dam Bridge 100 mile race in Little Rock Sept.
-28. For more details on the tour or to register, check out www.wheelamena.org.